You forget what your tools can do

 A better way: "help" lists every command

-Bind help to a shortcut.+H for help.
-One keystroke opens the catalog when you're staring at the screen wondering if there's a better way to do something.
+Your built-in cheat sheet.
+Open the navigator with ++W and type help to list every command in one place, for when you're staring at the screen wondering if there's a better way to do something.

 How it works